 Here’s where you spend most of the time when migrating.
-The 2-4 months mentioned earlier, could all be spent here.
+The 2-4 months mentioned earlier could all be spent here.
 The labour costs to install, test, and make new features compatible, will be higher.
-Where a single feature took 10 hours on Magento 1, it will take approximately 70% more time on Magento 2.
+Where a single feature took 10 hours on Magento 1, it will take approximately 70% more time on the next version.

 Keeping the design simple will reduce costs.
 The best way to proceed is by considering all the options available, their suitability, implementation period, and their cost.

 At this stage, frontend and backend developers install and test new extensions for compatibility, eliminate any conflicts as well as apply the mobile, tablet, and desktop design layouts.

 A rough estimate for Frontend and Backend work could be anywhere between €5,000 and €68,000.
 You are looking at 200 to 1000 hours of work, depending on size and complexity.